kentfrazier/Exhibitionist/README.md

 - 'boilerplate', a heavily documented skeleton project to start your own views with.
 - 'pingpong', a project demonstrating the use of PubSub to exchange messages between server and client using websockets.
-- kittengram, a silly example that uses D3 to visualize arrays as pet scatter plots. websockets are use to trigger javascript mischief in the browser from python. meow.
+- 'kittengram', a silly example that uses D3 to visualize arrays as pet scatter plots. websockets are used to trigger javascript mischief in the browser from python. meow.
 - 'pandas', a more complete example that renders [pandas](http://www.github.com/pydata/pandas) dataframes using a javascript grid widget [jqGrid](https://github.com/tonytomov/jqGrid).
 Data is loaded on-demand using AJAX, so even very large dataframes can be displayed.
 Even works with multi-index on either axis ftw.

-To run them the examples, you should clone the repo, install Exhibitionist using "python setup.py install", change directory into the `example/{example_name}` directory so the examples' modules can be imported and paste the code from app.py into your IPython/python prompt. you should get a url or rendered view to admire.
+To run the examples, you should clone the repo, install Exhibitionist using "python setup.py install".
+You need to have the example directory in your python path, it's easiest to just change directory into the `example/{example_name}` directory to do that.
+Then just run app.py and follow the prompt.
+You really need look at the code of app.py to understand what's going on.
+If you follow the instructions you should see a url to be opened or arendered view to admire, if you're in IPNBV.

 **Why Tornado, why not X?**